DeviantArt: Creation

 On December 4, 2014, the site unveiled a new logo, with sharp lines and angles (visually similar to the not-equal sign '), and announced the release of an official mobile app on both iOS and Android, released on December 10, 2014.
 On February 23, 2017, DeviantArt was acquired by Wix.com, Inc. for $36 million.
 The site plans to integrate DeviantArt and Wix functionality, including the ability to utilize DeviantArt resources on websites built with Wix, and integrating some of Wix's design tools into the site.
 As of March 1, 2017, Syria was banned from accessing DeviantArt's services entirely, citing US and Israeli sanctions and aftermath on February 19, 2018.
 After Syrian user Mythiril used a VPN to access the site and disclosed the geoblocking in a journal, titled "The hypocrisy of deviantArt," DeviantArt ended the geoblocking except for commercial features.

 In autumn of 2018, spambots began hacking into an indeterminately large number of long-inactive accounts and placing spam Weblinks in their victims' About sections (formerly known as DeviantIDs), where users of the site display their public profile information.
 An investigation into this matter began in January 2019.
 This situation ended sometime in late 2021, however other forms of spam accounts have since been a common occurrence on the site ongoing as of 2025.

 In November 2022, DeviantArt launched DreamUp, an artificial intelligence image-generation tool based on Stable Diffusion.
 The release of DreamUp led to DeviantArt’s inclusion in a copyright infringement lawsuit, alongside Stability AI and Midjourney.

-In 2024, DeviantArt reported its creators sold over $14 million, and that more than 220,000 users purchased artworks from over 26,000 sellers.
+In 2024, DeviantArt reported that its creators sold over $14 million, and that more than 220,000 users purchased artworks from over 26,000 sellers.
+By 2025, sales increased to over $23 million, exceeding the total sales of the previous five years combined.

-In 2025, Wix announced that DeviantArt would discontinue DeviantArt Muro on July 15 and switch to DeviantArt Draw.
+Also in 2025, Wix announced that DeviantArt would discontinue DeviantArt Muro on July 15 and switch to DeviantArt Draw.

+DeviantArt reached a new content milestone in 2025, with nearly 100 million new deviations submitted.
+The submissions spanned 150 major categories and used approximately 3.8 million unique hashtags, reflecting the platform’s broad range of creative activity.